entrepeneur4lyf/async-anthropic/README.md

+> [!NOTE]
+> This is a fork of `anthropic-sdk` which no longer seems to be maintained.
+All credit goes to the original author.

 ## Anthropic SDK for Rust

 The Anthropic SDK for Rust provides a simple and efficient way to interact with the Anthropic API, allowing you to send requests and process responses asynchronously.
 This SDK supports both streaming and non-streaming responses, making it versatile for different use cases.